queuedpixel/stimulus-package/readme.md

 This is a development snapshot version of this project that may not be stable or function at all.

-## Usage
+## Commands

-Use the `/wealth` command to see your overall wealth.
+### `/wealth`

+View your combined wealth and the individual components of your wealth: your economy balance and the value of your GriefPrevention claim blocks.

+### `/wealthtop`

-Use the `/wealthtop` command to see the wealthiest players on the server.
+View the wealthiest players on the server.

+By default, this command only displays active players: players who have logged in recently enough they are still eligible to receive stimulus payments.
+Use `/wealthtop all` to display all players instead.

+This command only displays 10 players.
+Specify a page number to view additional players.
+Example:

+* `/wealthtop 2`
+* `/wealthtop all 5`

 ## Installation